This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Common signs and symptoms of amyloidosis:

-- Swollen ankles and legs
+- Swollen ankles and legs, or painful joints

 - Numbness, tingling, or pain in your hands or feet

 - Diarrhea, constipation, or weight loss without trying

 - Bruising easily, or purple patches around your eyes